-Cardiopulmonary resuscitation (CPR) is a life-saving process which serves to continue the flow of blood throughout the body when a victim has suffered some form of cardiac arrest.
+Cardiopulmonary resuscitation (CPR) is a life-saving process that serves to continue the flow of blood throughout the body when a victim has suffered some form of cardiac arrest.
 Proper CPR procedures consist of alternating chest compressions and rescue breaths which can keep oxygenated blood flowing to the brain and other essential organs.
 CPR is an invaluable tool, as it is the only way to encourage continued blood flow throughout the victim’s body while waiting for emergency first responders to arrive on the scene.

 Receiving your CPR certification may be required for your profession, or you may be considering it simply so that you can have peace of mind knowing that you possess the skills necessary to save a life.
 However, regardless of the reason you’re looking to become certified, it’s important to note that one of the most increasingly popular ways to receive CPR certification is online.
-CPR certification courses used to only be available in-person, taught by a live instructor in a classroom-environment.
+CPR certification courses used to only be available in-person, taught by a live instructor in a classroom environment.
 However, online CPR certification is now readily available as a flexible and affordable alternative to traditional hands-on training.

 What Are the Differences Between Online and In-Person CPR Courses?

 The main difference between an online and in-person CPR class is the hands-on portion.
 Online CPR courses simply cannot offer the same hands-on learning experience that in-person training can.